 Witch’s Brew Mug from The Moonlight Shop

-Our ancestors gave as many coded ancient names as there are herbs!
-So these are just a few of the most alarming ones and there are more out there.
-Just when you thought the ancient witches did not have a way to express wit.
-Doesn’t this make you so proud to be a witch? 🙂
+Our ancestors devised numerous coded ancient names for various herbs!
+These are merely a selection of the most surprising ones, with many more existing.
+Just when you thought ancient witches lacked a witty way to convey their thoughts.
+Doesn’t this make you feel proud to be a witch? 🙂